Becoming a Physician Assistant in Nevada

 - Completed all educational requirements.

-It takes one to three months to receive your physician assistant license in Nevada once you have completed your exams and submitted your aplication.
+It typically takes one to three months to receive your physician assistant license in Nevada once you have completed your exams and submitted your application.

 Explore more programs similar to Physician Assistants below: